Client Troubleshoot Page

 - Red circle with exclamation point: Failed connection.
 You can also click the red circle to view the time of the failure scenario (for example, whether the failure occurred during the EAP request, DHCP discovery, and so on).
 Pausing the pointer over the circle provides a quick snapshot of information such as the exact time of failure, the type of failure, the client IP address, connection diagram analyzing the point of failure and so on.
 The failed path is denoted by a red arrow, as shown in the figure.
-The figure depicts a failure to send EAP requests to the client.
+The figure depicts a failure when EAP Identifier Mismatch happens.

 - Yellow: Slow (long time to connect to connection)

 Roaming shows the connection events and detailed metrics of the client when it roams between multiple APs.
 You can select the menu to view the roaming AP details.
 You can also pause the pointer over the graph to view more information such as radio mode, spatial stream, bandwidth and so on.
 These details help in troubleshooting issues that arise when clients roam from one AP to another.
 A roaming event is identified with the following colors: